 Fresh jalapenos - adds a slight, spicy kick

-Pour half of the batter into a greased 8″ x 8″ baking dish or 9″ cast iron skillet.
-Add the other 1 cup of cheese on top, then add the remaining batter.
+(2) Pour half of the batter into a greased 8" x 8" baking dish or 9" cast iron skillet.
+Add the other 1 cup of cheese on top,

-Mexican cornbread is an easy side dish that goes great with just about anything.
+Jalapeno Cornbread with creamed corn is an easy side dish that goes great with just about anything.
 Most people enjoy it with a bowl of chili or stew.
-This cheesy mexican cornbread goes GREAT with my Easy Hamburger Vegetable Soup.
+This cheesy Mexican cornbread goes GREAT with my Easy Hamburger Vegetable Soup.
 Try it with our Instant Pot Tomato Basil Soup!
-Cornbread is a great side dish with Red Beans and Rice with Sausage, too.
+Cornbread is a great side dish Red Beans and Rice with Sausage, too.

 Store any leftovers in airtight containers in the refrigerator for up to 3 days.
 I prefer to use BPA-free glass containers with locking lids.
 Check out this 18-piece set of glass food storage containers with locking lids from Bayco, available now on Amazon.